jamashita/publikum/packages/monad/README.md

 ### (static) `of<P>(func: UnaryFunction<Epoque<P>, unknown>): Unscharferelation<P>`

 Forge a `Unscharferelation` instance.
-The callback argument is not same as `Promise`, Such as
+The callback argument is not the same as `Promise`, Such as

 ```typescript
 Unscharferelation.of<ResponseBody>((epoque: Epoque<ResponseBody>) => {